Muhammad Youssef al-Najjar

-Muhammad Youssef Al-Najjar (محمد يوسف النجار; 11 June 1930 – 10 April 1973), commonly known as Abu Youssef, was a Palestinian militant who was assassinated by Israel over alleged involvement in the 1972 Munich massacre.
+Muhammad Youssef Al-Najjar (محمد يوسف النجار; 11 June 1930 – 10 April 1973), commonly known as Abu Youssef, was a Palestinian militant who was assassinated by Israeli commandos over alleged involvement in the 1972 Munich massacre.

-Life
+Biography

 Originally from Yibna, he was forced to leave his home village in 1948 by the Israeli forces when he settled with his family in the Rafah Camp, Gaza Strip.
 He worked as a teacher until 1954 when he went to Egypt to study law at Cairo University.
 He was qualified from Egypt as a lawyer.
 In 1965, while working in Kuwait, Abu Youssef founded Fatah along with Yasser Arafat and other exiled Palestinians.
 Youssef was an early activist, traveling to Qatar to form similar groups, and taking command of Fatah's military wing.

 In 1968, Youssef was appointed to the Executive Committee of the Palestine Liberation Organization (PLO).
 He also was a member of the Palestinian National Congress, and the Palestinian parliament in exile.
 Two months before his assassination, Youssef was interviewed by the Beirut newspaper L'Orient-Le Jour.
 In the interview, he explained his conviction to the Palestinian cause, saying that he did not expect his generation of Palestinians to defeat Israel but that future generations would continue fighting: "We plant the seeds, and the others will reap the harvest.
 Most probably we'll all die, killed because we are confronting a fierce enemy.
 But the youth will replace us".

 Youssef was allegedly involved in planning the 1972 Munich massacre, in which 11 Israeli athletes and coaches were killed by the Black September group.
 This prompted Israel to launch a campaign of assassinations, with Youssef as a principal target.

+Death

 In 1973, Israel sent commandos to Beirut, Lebanon to assassinate three high-ranking PLO officials, among them Youssef, in the 1973 Israeli raid on Lebanon.
-Youssef and his wife were killed by gunfire when Israeli commandos stormed their Beirut apartment.
+Youssef and his wife were gunned down when Israeli commandos stormed their Beirut apartment.
 In the raid, Kamal Nasser and Kamal Adwan, other Fatah members, were also killed.
 Their funeral was attended by nearly half a million people, most whom were Lebanese.